NxtChg/tsbw/README.md

 All API access is wrapped in a "backend" object, which can be easily swapped.
 I wrote two: for blochchain.info and blockexplorer.com.

-You can enter a compressed WIF key as your passphrase; this means you can use the same wallets you have at https://coinb.in or any other wallet that allows exporting in this format.
+You can enter a compressed or uncompressed WIF key as your passphrase; this means you can use the same wallets you have at https://coinb.in or any other wallet that allows exporting in this format.